yus04/semantic-kernel-agent/a2a/server/README.md

 # A2A Echo Agent Server

-A2A (Agent-to-Agent) Echo Agent Server implementation using Semantic Kernel and FastAPI.
+A2A (Agent-to-Agent) Echo Agent Server implementation using Semantic Kernel.

 ## Overview

 This server implements an echo agent that returns the same message it receives.
 It uses:
 - **Semantic Kernel** for AI agent functionality
 - **Azure OpenAI Service** for AI model integration
-- **FastAPI** for web framework
 - **uvicorn** as ASGI server
 - **EchoPlugin** custom implementation for Semantic Kernel